Mike Yin: Early life and education

-Yin was born in Atlanta, Georgia to immigrant parents.
+Yin was born in Atlanta, Georgia, to immigrant parents.
 His father, Alfred Somboun Yin, was from Yunnan, while his mother, Wooiyi Tan Yin, was Malaysian Chinese.
 Yin grew up in a Republican-voting household.

-He studied at Carnegie Mellon University, where he received a degree in computer science.
-Yin stated that he moved to Wyoming due to the state's natural beauty.
+Yin graduated from Carnegie Mellon University with a degree in computer science.
+He has said he moved to Wyoming due to the state's natural beauty.

 Private sector career

-Yin is a professional software developer, and had worked in the technology industry for a decade prior to his election in 2016.
-In 2021, Yin founded OtterSpace, a Wyoming-based company that constructs charging charging stations for electric vehicle (EVs).
+Yin is a professional software developer and worked in the technology industry for a decade before his election in 2016.
+In 2021, Yin founded OtterSpace, a Wyoming-based company that constructs charging stations for electric vehicles (EVs).
 The company opened four charging stations in the state in 2023, solely relying on private funds.

 Political career

-Prior to his election to the Wyoming House of Representatives, Yin served as vice chair for the Teton County Democratic Party.
-During the 2016 Democratic primary, he canvassed in support of Bernie Sanders' campaign, and later canvassed for Hillary Clinton in the general election.
+Before his election to the Wyoming House of Representatives, Yin served as vice chair of the Teton County Democratic Party.
+He canvassed in support of Bernie Sanders's campaign during the 2016 Democratic primary and for Hillary Clinton in the general election.

 Wyoming House of Representatives

 2018 election

 In 2018, Yin ran to represent district 16 in the Wyoming House of Representatives.
 The district covers most of the town of Jackson south of Broadway Street.
 Yin ran unopposed for the Democratic nomination and faced Republican Barbara Allen in the general election.
-Allen led in a local poll conducted by the Buckrail media outlet prior to the election.
+Allen led in a local poll conducted by the Buckrail media outlet.

-Analysis from The Casper Star-Tribune in 2018 found that he would likely be the second Asian American elected to the body, after Indian-born Republican legislator Nimi McConigley, who served from 1994 to 1996.
-Yin ultimately won the election by a 59.6% to 40.3% margin.
+Analysis from The Casper Star-Tribune in 2018 found that Yin would likely be the second Asian American elected to the body, after Indian-born legislator Nimi McConigley, who served from 1994 to 1996.
+Yin won the election, 59.6% to 40.3%.

 Tenure (2018-present)

-During his first term in office, he served on a select committee on Blockchain, Financial Technology and Digital Innovation Technology.
-He sponsored legislation that would raise the minimum wage in Wyoming and protect access to contraceptives.
-In December 2019, he was part of a group of Asian Americans legislators who traveled to Japan as part of a program created by the U.S.-Japan Council and the Sasakawa Peace Foundation.
-He was reelected in 2020 without opposition.
-Following his reelection, he was selected to serve on the Revenue Committee and the House Judiciary Committee going into 2021.
+During his first term in office, Yin served on a select committee on Blockchain, Financial Technology and Digital Innovation Technology.
+He sponsored legislation to raise Wyoming's minimum wage and protect access to contraceptives.
+In December 2019, he was part of a group of Asian American legislators who traveled to Japan as part of a program created by the U.S.-Japan Council and the Sasakawa Peace Foundation.
+He was reelected in 2020 without opposition, after which he was selected to serve on the Revenue Committee and the House Judiciary Committee.

 In 2021, Yin cosponsored legislation to introduce a 4% state income tax to fund education.
-In the 2022 election, he defeated Republican Jim McCollum by a 73.8% to 25.9% margin.
+In the 2022 election, he defeated Republican Jim McCollum, 73.8% to 25.9%.
 In November 2022, he was elected by the Democratic caucus in the House of Representatives to serve as Minority Leader.